All about the Sharjah Heritage Museum

 The Sharjah Heritage Museum offers workshops and educational programmes for schools and universities.
 The programmes are offered in both Arabic and English to accommodate all students.
 Students with special needs enter free of charge.

-The museum is located opposite the Al-Asrah souq next to Bait Al Naboodah and the Theatrical Associate in the Heart of Sharjah.
-In addition to the Sharjah Heritage Museum location, here are other details visitors must be aware of:
+The museum is located opposite the Al-Asrah souq, next to Bait Al Naboodah and the Theatrical Association in the Heart of Sharjah.

 Ticket prices vary for adults and children at the museum: